Downton Abbey series 4: Series overview

 Cora hires Edna Braithwaite to replace O'Brien, who has resigned.
 Things though do not work out and Braithwaite is replaced by Phyllis Baxter.

 Lady Mary mourns Matthew's death.
 Matthew's newly-found letter states Mary is to be his sole heir and thus gives her management over his share of the estate until their son, George, comes of age.
 Mary assumes a more active role in running Downton.
 Two new suitors—Lord Gillingham and Charles Blake—arrive at Downton, though Mary, still grieving, appears not to be interested.
 Lady Edith, who has begun writing a weekly newspaper column and Michael Gregson, a magazine editor, fall in love.
 Due to English law, he is unable to divorce his wife, who is mentally ill and in an asylum.
 Gregson travels to Germany to seek citizenship there, enabling him to divorce, but is killed by Hitler's Brownshirts during riots.
-Edith is pregnant and secretly gives birth to a daughter whilst in Switzerland.
+Edith is pregnant and secretly gives birth to a daughter while in Switzerland.
 She places the baby with a couple there, but later reclaims her daughter after arranging for a family on the Downton estate (Mr and Mrs Drewe of Yew Tree Farm), to foster her.

 Anna is raped by Lord Gillingham's valet, Mr Green, which Mr Bates later discovers.
 Subsequently, Mr Green is killed in a London street accident.
 A local school teacher, Sarah Bunting, and Tom begin a friendship.
 Sampson, a card sharp and previous guest at Downton, steals a letter written by the Prince of Wales to his mistress, Rose's friend Freda Dudley Ward, which, if made public, would create a scandal; the Crawley family connives to retrieve it.